ArthurGareginyan/header-and-footer-scripts-inserter/readme.txt

 = Translation =

+This plugin is ready for translation and has already been translated into several languages.

 * English (default)
 * Russian
 * Polish

+Maybe not all existed translations are up to date.
+You are welcome to contribute corrections!

-If you would like to add a translation to this plugin then please head to our [Translating WordPress](https://translate.wordpress.org/projects/wp-plugins/header-and-footer-scripts-inserter) page.
+If you want to help translate this plugin then please visit the [translation page](https://translate.wordpress.org/projects/wp-plugins/header-and-footer-scripts-inserter).

 = Supported =